voyeg3r/dotfiles/rcfiles/vim/wiki/zshell.md

     mv -- file003.txt file003.rtf
     ```

 The -Q flag allows hidden files to be matched along with visible files.
+Adding
-Adding the (**/) code will cause zmv to change the file extension on all .txt files in the current directory and any text files in any sub-directories (visible or hidden).
+the (**/) code will cause zmv to change the file extension on all .txt files in
+the current directory and any text files in any sub-directories (visible or
+hidden).

+    ``` zsh
+    zmv -w '**/*.txt' '$1$2.lis'
+    noglob zmv -W **/*.txt **/*.lis
+    ```

+These are the lazy version of the one above; with -w, zsh inserts the
+parentheses for you in the search pattern, and with -W it also inserts
+the numbered variables for you in the replacement pattern.

-### Remove extensio
+### Remove extension

 ``` sh
 zmv -W '*.html' '*'